jaydenseric/graphql-react/readme.md

 #### graphql-react

-By default, cache is refreshed for mounting components.
+Typically, cache is refreshed for mounting components.

 GraphQL operations can optionally refresh all cache except their own fresh cache; handy for mutations.

 #### Apollo

-By default, cache isn’t refreshed for mounting components.
+Typically, cache isn’t refreshed for mounting components.

 GraphQL mutations only update the cache with the contents of their payload.
 The prescribed approach is to try to manually update other normalized cache after mutations using complicated and often buggy APIs.
 Resetting all cache is possible, but it also wipes the result of the last operation.